Cham0i/Netacad/README.md

 5G uses small cell towers hooked up to wired infastracture.
 Its 10x faster than DSL (Digital Subscriber Line)

+### Wireless Router

 Carrier Sense Multiple Access with Collision Avoidance (CSMA/CA) is how devices on routers communicate whilst sharing the wifi channels.
 [Read more here](https://www.geeksforgeeks.org/carrier-sense-multiple-access-csma/)

 WEP (Wired Equivalent Privacy) uses pre-configured keys for encryption.
 The problem was that it used the same key across all connections without change.
 In contrast WPA (Wifi Protected Access) uses new keys for each client session.
 WPA2-PSK doesn't use pre-configured keys and instead generates its keys based on the passphrase.

-The default option of any router is to not have any passphrase (AKA Open)
+The default option of any router is to not have any passphrase (AKA Open).
+MAC filtering is when an access point uses a predetermined list of MAC addresses to block connection to it.

+### Port Fowarding and Triggering

 Port fowarding allows a traffic from a port to transmit to a certain NIC.
 It is static.
 Uses Sockets (IP; Port#) Port Triggering does the same, except that incoming ports are only opened once outbound/triggered range are used.
 It is dynamic.

+### Services

 Software as a Service (SaaS)